-In the opinion of Sidley Austin LLP, San Francisco, California, Bond Counsel, under existing law and assuming compliance with certain covenants in the documents pertaining to the Bonds and requirements of the Internal Revenue Code of 1986, as amended, as described herein, interest on the Bonds is not includable in the gross income of the owners of the Bonds for federal income tax purposes.
-In the further opinion of Bond Counsel, interest on the Bonds is not treated as an item of tax preference in calculating the federal alternative minimum taxable income of individuals and corporations.
-Interest on the Bonds, however, is included as an adjustment in the calculation of federal corporate alternative minimum taxable income and may therefore affect a corporation's alternative minimum tax liability.
-In the further opinion of Bond Counsel, interest on the Bonds is exempt from personal income taxes imposed by the State of California.
-See "TAXMATTERS" herein.
+In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the District, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.
+In addition, in the opinion of Bond Counsel to the District, under existing statutes, interest on the Bonds is exempt from personal income taxes imposed by the State of California.
+See "TAX MATTERS."

-\$400,000,000 LOS ANGELES UNIFIED SCHOOL DISTRICT

-(County of Los Angeles, California) General Obligation Bonds Election of 2004, Series G (2006)
+\$574,905,000 LOS ANGELES UNIFIED SCHOOL DISTRICT (County of Los Angeles, California) 2006 General Obligation Refunding Bonds Series B